SalomePlatform/smesh/doc/salome/gui/SMESH/input/adaptation.rst

   :align: center

 .. note::
   The exhaustive description of MG-Adapt can be read into its documentation.
-It can be reached bu the general help button.
+It can be reached by the general help button.

 **See Also** a sample TUI Script of :ref:`tui_adaptation_page`.